7 Fun & Creative Sandwich Ideas for Kids

 A Sheep, An Owl, and A Pig

 Recipe.com showed me how to create this awesome sandwich, “Let’s go fly a kite.”
 It’s a breeze to make because I just used the ingredients I had on hand.
 I added celery stock, stick cheese, and baby carrots.
+They required some cutting but it was worth it.

 Both my daughters love horses and couldn't resist this sandwich from Ziggy Zoom.
 I took their suggestion and made the sandwich when my kids' friends were over for a swimming party.
 This is perfect for any party activity.
+It does take some work to create it but well worth it.
+Seeing the smiles on their faces made me feel all the creativity paid off.

 A Flower and A Cloud